Dandre126/VideoPlayer/README.md

 # VideoPlayer

-VideoPlayer is built to facilitate video playback..
+VideoPlayer is built to facilitate video playback.

 # Installation